Connecting products at the point of manufacture should be a value creation decision, not a cost one.

 Being connected to a secure, global network is integral to the success of any IoT device.
 Why?
 Well, IoT devices can (and usually will!) be deployed across the globe.
 Keeping your IoT armada in sync therefore requires a reliable, globally available network solution.

 A global network allows you to deploy your products with maximum coverage and complete peace of mind.
-Not only should SIM cards be globally connected, but device agnostic as well.
+Not only should SIM cards be globally connected - they should be device agnostic as well.
 A global and agnostic connectivity solution would empower IoT users to deploy SIM cards into any device, anywhere.

 One of the best ways to cut back on this data usage is to send small data packets.
 Small data packets are manageable amounts of information that are sent and received in the most optimal way possible, keeping your data costs down and productivity high.
 Smaller data packets also conserve device battery, extending the lifespan of IoT products.

-While the majority of the updates are successful, having to update every device, every time something changes takes time and effort, it can also risk transmission failures or unforeseen firmware bugs resulting in unusable products.
+While the majority of the updates are successful, having to update every device every time something changes takes time and effort - while also risking transmission failures or unforeseen firmware bugs resulting in unusable products.
 It also creates a large opportunity cost for switching cloud service, making it difficult to remain agile to meet future opportunities.
-Reducing the frequency of OTA updates reduces the risk of product failures that create terrible experiences for the customer but also save the company time and stay agile.
+Reducing the frequency of OTA updates reduces the risk of product failures that create terrible experiences for the customer and also saves the company time and helps it stay agile.

 The pricing structure of any IoT product is one of the essential aspects of its commercial success.
 For that reason, rather than treating billing as an add-on to IoT, connectivity should be factored into a device upfront.